Ryanawhite1995/Netflix-Clone/README.md

 # Netflix-Clone
-  A simple Netflix clone that plays trailers from Youtube
+  A Netflix clone that plays trailers from Youtube

 ## Things I Learned
 * How to Create a React App from the command line